alexsomersetdesign/shopping-app-laravel/README.md

 <h3>How to setup</h3>

 - git clone https://github.com/alexsomersetdesign/shopping-app-laravel.git
-- Create Localhost evironment
-- Check model/database.php to ensure correct path and credentials.
-- DB is included within the project files.
-(DB should be empty aside a few products existing within 'products' table) and import tables NOTE: occassionally I get issues opening SQL files and running the query (my work machine is fairly old!).
-Importing of file resolves this issue for me.
-- Ensure SMTP credentials are correct in model/user.php (line 14-20)

 - Register a user and login

 If there are any issues whatsoever, please do not hesitate to contact me.